 The Alec Dickson Trust supports young people in the UK who want to use volunteering or community service to do brilliant things in their communities.
 The Trust believes that young people have the potential to make the world a better place through volunteering.
 So, it provides grants of up to £500 to individuals or groups of young people aged 30 or under, to help them put their ideas into action and run projects that benefit the lives of others - particularly the most marginalised and disadvantaged.

 Trustees meet four times a year to review applications.
 Applications received less than three weeks before a meeting will roll over to the next one.
-The next application window will open in February 2023.
+2023 Trustee meetings: 19 April, 19 July, 18 October.

 Allander Youth Activities Charitable Trust